xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 The test it self is easy to read, reason about and is [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Did you see any implementation detail?
 No?
 Me neither.
 And thats the goal with the Page-Object-Pattern.

-The fluent object pattern here helps a lot with discoverability.
+The fluent object pattern here helps a lot with discoverability (intellisense).
 It's not necessary to apply the pattern, but it makes reading the tests a breeze (if you get code indention right ;))

 > Hide the UI-Details inside the page object's to abstract away possible UI changes and increase maintainability through abstraction.
-Focus on what a user can do with your application.
+Focus on what a user can do with your application, not on the actual UI or technical implementation details.

+## Run EasyTests in Code with NUnit